 The Novita therapy team of occupational therapists, physiotherapists, psychologists, social workers, educators and speech pathologists can provide the following services for children with cerebral palsy:

 - Regular review assessments to monitor progress and address changes

 - Support for transition to preschool and school

 - Family support services

-- Liaison and collaboration with Rehabilitation Paediatricians
+- Liaison with Rehabilitation Paediatricians

 If you would like information or free advice, speak to someone in our friendly team on 1300 NOVITA (1300 668 482) or visit our Contact Us page for more ways to get in touch.